-All securities included in cash, and cash equivalents have maturities of 90 days or less at the time of purchase.
+All securities included in cash and cash equivalents had maturities of 90 days or less at the time of purchase.
 All securities included in short-term investments have maturities of within one year of the balance sheet date.
+The cost of securities sold is based on the specific identification method.

-All of the marketable securities held as of March 31, 2012 and March 31, 2011 had maturities of one year or less.
-The Company only invests in A (or equivalent) rated securities with maturities of one year or less.
-The Company does not believe that there are any other than temporary impairments related to its investment in marketable securities at March 31, 2012, given the quality of the investment portfolio, its short-term nature, and subsequent proceeds collected on sale of securities that reached maturity.
+The Company only invests in A (or equivalent) rated securities.
+The Company does not believe that there are any other than temporary impairments related to its investment in marketable securities at June 30, 2012, given the quality of the investment portfolio and subsequent proceeds collected on sale of securities that reached maturity.

-As of March 31, 2012, the Company recorded a \$9.3 million warrant liability.
+As of June 30, 2012, the Company recorded a \$7.7 million warrant liability.
 The Company reassesses the fair value of the common stock warrants at each reporting date utilizing a Black-Scholes pricing model.
 Inputs used in the pricing model include estimates of stock price volatility, expected warrant life and risk-free interest rate.
-The computation of expected volatility was based on the historical volatility of comparable companies from a representative peer group selected based on industry and market capitalization.
+Previously, the computation of expected volatility was based on the historical volatility of comparable companies from a representative peer group selected based on industry and market capitalization as the Company did not have sufficient historical share price data subsequent to the reverse takeover of Sonus Pharmaceuticals, Inc., or Sonus, in 2008.
+As the Company has concluded that it now has sufficient historical share price data to estimate the volatility of the warrants, the expected volatility at June 30, 2012 was calculated based on the historical market volatility of the Company's shares.
 A small change in the estimates used may have a relatively large change in the estimated valuation.

-The following table presents the changes in fair value of the Company's total Level 3 financial liabilities for the year ended December 31, 2011:
+The following table presents the changes in fair value of the Company's total Level 3 financial liabilities for the six months ended June 30, 2012:

-Liability at Remaining
+Liability at Re maining

-December 31, Gain (loss) on Liability at
+December 31, Gain (loss) on Liabilit y at June 30,

-(In thousands) 2011 warrants March 31, 2012
+(In thousands) 2011 warrants 2012

-Warrant liability \$ 7,8 81 \$ (1,430) \$ 9,311
+Warrant liability \$ 7,881 \$ 214 \$ 7,667